 I do love a good salad, although, you know me, l wouldn’t just eat leaves, that’s not food.
 Throw some other ingredients in, and you can count on me.
 There are a few variations of the Waldorf salad, and you’ll probably find that most recipes call for lettuce, rather than fresh spinach.
 But love it or hate it, spinach is one of the healthiest stuff you can get, and l’m a spinach girl through and through.
 Another salad that I absolutely love is Apple and baked paprika chicken salad with dijon mustard dressing, and guess what, if does have spinach too.

-But coming back to our best ever Waldorf salad, you can completely omit the mayonnaise and only use yogurt instead, if you are really counting the calories, although the amount used is only tiny.
+But coming back to our healthy Waldorf salad, you can completely omit the mayonnaise and only use yogurt instead, if you are really counting the calories, although the amount used is only tiny.
 Or perhaps use home-made mayonnaise?
 At least you know what is in it.
 All in all, it’s a lovely salad that l so much enjoyed, worth giving it a go.

 Best Waldorf salad recipe